LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/tree_building.rst

 Assessing Trees
 ===============

 You can download the renamed tree to your computer and open it using a tree viewer such as Figtree or Dendroscope.
-If you're completely new to viewing phylogenetic trees, you may want to read the page on :ref:`viewing trees <tree-viewing>`.
+If you're completely new to viewing phylogenetic trees, you may want to read the page on :ref:`viewing trees <tree_viewing>`.

 .. admonition:: Exercise